China’s Two Sessions 2026: Key Takeaways from the Government Work Report

 On Thursday, March 5, 2026, the NPC convened for its opening meeting of the annual Two Sessions.
 In the meeting, Premier Li Qiang delivered the 2026 Government Work Report (2026 GWR) on behalf of the State Council, which sets a vast range of economic and development tasks for the country to pursue over the coming year.
 It includes the 2026 GDP growth target and outlines how China plans to achieve its economic goals.

-In this article, we will continue updating the key takeaways from the 2026 GWR as new details emerge throughout the Two Sessions.
+In this article, we provide the key takeaways from the 2026 GWR as new details emerge throughout the Two Sessions.

 In his 2026 GWR, Premier Li Qiang announced that China will target GDP growth of 4.5%-5% in 2026, adding that policymakers will “strive for better outcomes in actual implementation.”